undless/gatling.io-doc/content/tutorials/faq/index.md

 ---
-menutitle: FAQ
+menutitle: Common questions
-title: Gatling frequently asked questions (FAQ)
+title: Common questions about Gatling and Gatling Enterprise
 description: Common questions and answers
 lead: Common questions and answers
 date: 2021-04-20T18:30:56+02:00
+aliases:
+    - /guides/faq
 ---

 Below are answers to some of the questions we receive regularly from Gatling and Gatling Enterprise users.